GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial is for security practitioners who need to aggregate all security-relevant data (logs, alerts, and assets metadata) from their Google Cloud environment into their existing security information and event management (SIEM) tools.
+This tutorial is for security practitioners who need to aggregate all security-relevant data (logs, alerts, and asset metadata) from their Google Cloud environment into their existing security information and event management (SIEM) tools.

-In this tutorial, you deploy a unified export pipeline that uses Cloud Pub/Sub and Dataflow to aggregate and stream logs from Cloud Logging, security findings from Security Command Center, and assets changes from Cloud Asset Inventory.
+In this tutorial, you deploy a unified export pipeline that uses Cloud Pub/Sub and Dataflow to aggregate and stream logs from Cloud Logging, security findings from Security Command Center, and asset changes from Cloud Asset Inventory.

 ![Google Cloud data export to SIEM diagram](https://storage.googleapis.com/gcp-community/tutorials/exporting-security-data-to-your-siem/siem-unified-export-pipeline.png)